What Is Competency-Based Learning?

 1. Accreditation

-Make sure that any program you are considering is accredited by a federally-recognized accrediting institution to guarantee your degree is honored by other schools if you elect to transfer or advance your education elsewhere.
-This is also a requirement for eligibility to receive federal loan assistance.
+Make sure that any program you are considering is accredited by a federally-recognized accrediting institution.
+This guarantees your degree is honored by other schools if you elect to transfer or advance your education elsewhere.
+This is also a requirement for eligibility to receive federal aid, such as grants and loans.

 2. Support